Chia-Network/chia-dev-guides/guides/cat/cat-creation-tutorial.md

 This tutorial will help you jump right in and get started with issuing your own CATs.
 There are a few things you should know before we begin.

-The [CAT standard](https://docs.chia.net/cats) was finalized as of January 2022.
+The [CAT primitive page](https://docs.chia.net/cats) was finalized as of January 2022.
 However, to minimize your risk of running into unexpected results, we recommend that you do following:

 - Generate a new public/private key pair for each CAT you issue.
 This key pair should be used for issuing one specific CAT **and nothing else**.
 It should also be the only key pair on your computer while issuing the CAT.
 - Test thoroughly on testnet before issuing your CAT to mainnet.

-For any questions regarding this tutorial, head over to the #chialisp channel on our [Keybase](https://keybase.io/team/chia_network.public "Chia's Keybase forum") forum, where there are lots of friendly folks who can help you.
+For any questions regarding this tutorial, head over to the #chialisp channel on our [Keybase team](https://keybase.io/team/chia_network.public) forum, where there are lots of friendly folks who can help you.

 ---